-5. Focuses on past conflicts and traumas vs. present feelings.
-This can cause couples to actually reinforce bad communication, making conflict more frequent!
+5. Focuses more on past conflicts and traumas vs. present feelings.
+Both need to be talked about, but the focus should mostly be on behaviour changes couples can make right now.
+Exclusively focusing on the past can cause couples to actually reinforce bad communication, making conflict more frequent!

-6. Focuses on talk (talking about talking) vs. direct application of new skills.
+6. Focuses on talk (talking about talking about making a change) vs. direct application of new skills.
 This may be due to many therapists being uncomfortable themselves–SURPRISE–with expression of difficult feelings such as anger, as to really become comfortable with anger, a therapist needs to have gone/still go to therapy themselves, and have worked with couples/families present in the same physical room as them.
 Also, in some forms of individual therapy, i.e. in psychoanalytic/psychodynamic this is much more of a problem than other forms, such as CBT, which is very skills-based.